-Here at Stoney Acres we have three cold frames.
+Cold Frame Construction can be as simple or complicated as you would like.
+Here at Stoney Acres, we have three cold frames.
 Each is 4 foot by 8 foot.
 The plan I used came from “Four Seasons Harvest” by Elliot Coleman.
 Although I did adapt the plans a little to my use and the tools I had to build them.

-Construction takes a while but is not overly complicated.
+Cold Frame Construction takes a while but is not overly complicated.
 I used Douglas Fir to build my frames.
-One of my frames is 4 years old, the other two are 3 years old and all seem to be holding up well.
+One of my frames is 11 years old, the other two are 10 years old and they are finally starting to wear out.
 I chose Douglas Fir mainly for cost.
 Cedar and Redwood would both last a lot longer but cost about 4 times as much.
 I hope the frames themselves will last 5 to 7 years and the lids much longer, we’ll see.
 I would never use pressure treated wood because the chemicals used to treat the wood can leech out of the wood into the soil and contaminate my organic soil.

 The box itself is made up of one 2×12 and one 2×8 with another 2×12 cut in half and then cut at an angle from 12 inches to 8 inches.
 The angled boards are the sides of the box and add the slope to the box.
 I also added a stretcher to add stability and the stretcher also makes moving the box much easier.

 Some people paint or stain the wood but for me, that just adds one more thing to have to take care of (repainting) and it also adds another chemical source to my organic garden.